ekatsevi/Focused-BH/README.md

 # Focused BH

-A novel FDR-controlling method for hierarchically structured hypotheses that inputs any pre-specified filter and outputs a non-redundant rejection set with respect to that filter.
+A novel FDR-controlling method for structured hypotheses that inputs any pre-specified filter and outputs a non-redundant rejection set with respect to that filter.

 Accompanying paper:
 > *FDR control following filtering for hierarchically structured hypotheses* <br />